-I programmed in FORTRAN from 1964-1989, creating many projects such as statistical analysis, electrical network analysis, process control.
-I worked with internals of the Fortran Compiler at Purdue University.
+I programmed in FORTRAN since 1964, creating many projects such as statistical analysis, electrical network analysis, and process control.
+I worked with internals of a Fortran Compiler at Purdue University.
 Tutored Fortran at Purdue and Roosevelt universities.

 I am very good at explaining complex subjects in simple terms.
-I have used Linux creating firmware for computer peripherals.
+I have used and tutored Linux since 1985, creating firmware for computer peripherals.
 This includes programming device drivers under Linux.
 I have worked extensively with Linux and similar operating systems coding industrial control and instrumentation software, with about fifteen years experience.
 I have a strong background creating and maintaining specialized operating systems for industrial control and instrumentation.

 I studied Electrical Engineering at Rose-Hulman Institute and Purdue University, earning a Bachelors of Science degree.
-I worked for an Electric Power Utility, Aircraft Manufacturers, and Voice and Data Equipment Manufacturers.
+I have worked for an Electric Power Utility, Aircraft Manufacturers, and Voice and Data Equipment Manufacturers.
 While most jobs involved computer programming, on several occasions, I repaired or built computer accessories including power supplies, process control interfaces, and networking equipment.
-Recently, I studied industrial electricity and electronics at College of DuPage, obtaining an electrical contractor's license in the process.
+Recently, I studied industrial electricity and electronics at College of DuPage [COD], obtaining an electrical contractor's license.
+I now professionally tutor these subjects and computers at COD.
 I work part time doing light electrical construction.
 I have taught Ham Radio and Basic Electronics as a volunteer and on the job training new employees who had only software skills.